SonandesMC/Sonandes/README.md

 - 👋 Hi, I’m @Sonanndes
 - 👀 I’m interested in Java and Minecraft
-- 🌱 I’m currently learning how to mod with minecraft forge
+- 🌱 I’m currently learning how to mod with minecraft neoforge
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Sonanndes/Sonanndes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.